 The Home Screen, as shown in Figure 2, is where users are directed automatically after logging in once.

 On this screen, the health of the telescope can be seen with the colored light at the top next to the "Status:" label, where green means everything is healthy, yellow means there is an unhealthy sensor, and red means there is an error.
 There is currently a stock photo of a radio telescope being shown, but this will be replaced with an image of the YCAS telescope or a live image of the telescope when the cameras are up and running.
-Placed on top of the image are a few additional pieces of data, including the ambient outdoor temperature at the radio telescope location, the current azimuth and elevation positions of the telescope, the speed and direction of the wind, and, if an appointment is currently running, the names associated with that appointment.
-All data, except for the appointments are gathered from TCP Protocol Request, and updated on any new render.

-Figure 1: Login Screen
+Figure 2: Admin application Home Screen